Many or all companies we feature compensate us. Compensation and editorial

 How does having a personal loan affect my credit?

-• Credit inquiry: When you apply for a loan, the hard credit inquiry may temporarily knock a few points off your credit score.
+• Credit inquiry: When you apply for a loan, the hard credit inquiry may knock a few points off your credit score.